 The backing track for the song had already been laid down at Olympic studios a couple of weeks before and overdubs added at Abbey Road.
 The One World broadcast cued up the performance as though the viewers were catching the band just as they were about to nail the final take.
 It wasn't a complete ruse: Lennon was singing live, McCartney playing bass live, and George Harrison would play guitar live.
 (Live drums would have leaked into the other mics, so Ringo was spared.)

-Here is the original, rarely seen, broadcast (click the 'd' top left to see a full size version) and a later version, colourised and edited:
+Here is the original, rarely seen, broadcast and a later version, colourised and edited: